Chart Color Schemes

 Employment performance in Mitchelton exceeds national averages across key labour market indicators

-Manufacturing employs just 2.7% of local workers compared to Greater Brisbane's 6.4%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, Mitchelton's labour force decreased by 3.7%, with employment decreasing by 2.3%, causing unemployment to fall by 1.3 percentage points.
-In contrast, Greater Brisbane recorded employment growth of 3.8% during the same period.
-As of 25-November-2025, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-2025 suggest a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Mitchelton's employment mix indicates local employment could increase by 7.0% over five years and 14.2% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Manufacturing employs only 2.7% of local workers, below Greater Brisbane's 6.4%.
+The area offers limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Mitchelton's labour force decreased by 3.7%, while employment fell by 2.3%, causing unemployment to drop by 1.3 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mitchelton's employment should increase by 7.0% over five years and 14.2% over ten years based on industry-specific projections.

 Frequently Asked Questions - Employment